csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  * Strength
     * Have some frontend experience with JavaScript, HTML/CSS, React.
     * Have experience with application development.
-    * Good leadership, communication and teamwork skills from part time works and voluteer programs.
+    * Good leadership, communication and teamwork skills from part time works and volunteer programs.
  * Weakness
     * Do not have Backend programming experience.
     * New to professional fields and do not know the process in professional fields.